Richardaeld/Fat_Racoon_Kitchen/README.md

     + This search requires a specific operator so a button was designed for users.
 This would allow users to search for these tags and doesnt make the search engine unnecessarily complex
 + Limitations of validation:
     + **recipeGeneralValidation** has a minimum character number however it is used on add_edit_recipe.html for recipe steps and recipe ingredients and users could potientially submit blank entires.
-    There is python validation in place that will not allow a blank entry to be added to the accompying array.
+    There is Python validation in place that will not allow a blank entry to be added to the accompying array.
 However this invalid status could potientially be annoying to users.
-    + If an invalid image type is submitted python will return you to the edit page and undo all previously changed/added material.
+    + If an invalid image type is submitted Python will return you to the edit page and undo all previously changed/added material.
 Which could be annoying to users.
     *Could not find a effective way to prevent users from submitting invalid file types using JS*
 + Improving pagination function:
     + The original pagination function has an imbedded inner function and is a technical inefficient design.